 In terms of evolution, humans started drinking hard alcohol yesterday—distilled alcohol has only been around for at the most 700 hundred years.
 Alcohols with high percentages are known today as liquor or spirits like whiskeys, vodkas, rum, and many others.
 How long people have been here to how long we have had distilled alcohol is 700 hundred years ago.
 Agriculture 2000 years ago led to more potent than naturally occurring fermented fruit as hunter-gather societies around 10 million years.

 You take the wine and heat it up and if you can figure out a way to capture the vapour, then turn that vapour back to a liquid, you then have hard spirits or liquor.
 Vodkas can get as high as 90 plus percent now.
-So people distill barley, wheat, wines, etc., which then creates whiskey, vodka, rye, and the many other fun, aggressively high alcohols.
+So people distill barley, wheat, wines, etc., creating whiskey, vodka, rye, and the many other fun, aggressively high alcohols.

-Alcohol causes unprecedented amounts of problems not only physiologically but culturally.
+Alcohol causes unprecedented amounts of problems not only physiologically but culturally like alcoholism.
 Moreover, it can be very destructive.
 Which leads to the question of why have we purposely been putting alcohol or that type of poison in our bodies for millions of years now, especially in an organized fashion ritualistically in gatherings with others?

 Scientists now believe that people have been consuming low alcohol percentages for even longer than agriculture.
 Therefore, it is a possibility that the love for the drug alcohol was a leading motivator for the agricultural revolution in the first place.

-Before the 1950’s the common idea of where the alcohol came from was it happened around the agricultural era (2000 years ago) where bread like sourdough starts to ferment, and you get a beer.
-Then archeologists started uncovering many ancient sites similar to Gobekli Tepe, arguing that all these sites worldwide were producing alcohol as hunter and gatherers, well before agriculture.
+Before the 1950s, the common idea of where the alcohol came from was around the agricultural era (2000 years ago), where bread like sourdough starts to ferment, and you get a beer.
+Then archeologists started uncovering many ancient sites similar to Gobekli Tepe, arguing that all these sites worldwide produced alcohol as hunter and gatherers, well before agriculture.
 Meaning it is more evident now to conclude people started agriculture to get more fucked up.